-Our certificate of incorporation and our bylaws that will be in effect upon the completion of this offering provide that we will indemnify our directors and officers with respect to certain liabilities, expenses and other accounts imposed upon them because of having been a director or officer, except in the case of willful misconduct or a knowing violation of criminal law.
+Our certificate of incorporation and our bylaws provide that we will indemnify our directors and officers with respect to certain liabilities, expenses and other accounts imposed upon them because of having been a director or officer, except in the case of willful misconduct or a knowing violation of criminal law.
 See "Description of Capital Stock-Limitation on Liability and Indemnification of Directors and Officers" on page 97 of this prospectus.